Theragun Relief vs Theragun Prime: Massage Guns Comparison

 By Naila Syifa

-Theragun Relief is one of the latest models from Theragun, offering a more affordable price point for those who want a high-quality percussive therapy device without breaking the bank.
+Theragun Relief is one of the latest models of percussive massage guns from Theragun, offering a more affordable price point for those who want a high-quality percussive therapy device without breaking the bank.

 How does this new model compare to the original Theragun Prime, which for years had been trusted by professional athletes and fitness enthusiasts alike?
 Let's take a closer look at the key differences between the two models.